brandur/sorg/content/passages/003-koya.md

 certain creativity in the use of the space.
-Rooms are silently transformed while you're out in the evening, from a mostly empty space for sitting, to one with an unfurled bed suitable for sleeping.
-In a place like Jokiin where your meals are served in-room, there's also an intermediate transformation to prepare it for dinner.
+Rooms are silently transformed while you're out in the evening, from a mostly empty space for sitting, to one with an unfurled bed for sleeping.
+In a place like Jokiin where meals are served in-room, there's also an intermediate transformation to prepare it for dinner.
 We'd often find monks quietly checking in on our room, hoping that we were out so that they could take the opportunity to rearrange it.
 We couldn't spend too much time in the room or we'd compromise their precise schedules.

 ![Jokiin](/assets/passages/003-koya/jokiin@2x.jpg)